keikai/doc/dev-ref/Control_Components.md

     <spreadsheet showFormulabar="true"/>
 ```
 ## Context Menu
-When a user right click on a cell, keikai pops up a context menu.
+When a user right click on a cell, Keikai pops up a context menu.
 The `showContextMenu` attribute controls context menu's visibility, and it only accepts boolean values.

 Default: `false`